Darwin E Van Leuven, “Darry”

 December 23, 1934 - February 23, 2020

-A memorial service will be held at 11:00 a.m.
-Saturday, March 14, 2020 at Amling Schroeder Bandon Chapel.
+A memorial service will be held at 11 a.m.
+Saturday, March 14, 2020 at Amling-Schroeder Bandon Chapel.
 Friends may offer condolences online at westrumfuneralservice.com.

 He is survived by daughters, Jodie Van Leuven/Barry Winters and Michelle McWhorter/Ron McWhorter; granddaughters, Briana Hutchens/Shane Morehead and Kendra Hoppe/Kyle Hoppe; great-granddaughters, Autum McCabe, Madisan McCabe and Stella Medina; along with numerous nieces; nephews; cousins; and a few lifetime friends.

-He was proceeded in dealth by his parents, Edith and Willis; sisters, Lynn and Dixie; and brothers Dean and Johnny.
+He was proceeded in death by his parents, Edith and Willis; sisters, Lynn and Dixie; and brothers Dean and Johnny.

 Post a comment as